 7. There is More to Mexico Than Cancun

-Cancun is one of the most well known destinations in Mexico due to the beaches and resorts located here.
+Cancun is one of the most well known destinations in Mexico due to the beaches and resorts.

 Mexico is famous for its beaches and temples, and venturing outside of Cancun will give you a great chance to see the country and experience local traditions, history and cuisines.

 So, for an upcoming trip to Mexico, check out more locations and don't just play it safe by only staying in Cancun.
-Or even if you stay in Cancun, make sure you research day trips and experiences.
+Or even if you stay in Cancun, make sure you research day trips and experiences for example visiting Tulum.

 8. Where to Go